 A crucial point of our study is the appearance of AdS_2 slicing which plays a pivotal role in distinguishing phases in terms of unequal time correlators as well as provides a natural setting to incorporate EOW brane.
-In particular, the OTOC computation strongly suggests that the AdS_2 physics is responsible for the different temporal growth in different phases.
+In particular, the OTOC computation strongly suggests that the AdS2 physics is responsible for the different temporal growth in different phases.
 From the boundary perspective it is not at all clear why such AdS_2 foliation emerges.
 For instance, from Eq.
 (4.8) and (4.21) the boundary tangent curve parametrizes a time dependent boundary metric.
 This time dependence in boundary metric is responsible for the different temporal behavior of the unequal time correlators.
 However when we lift those boundary metrics to the bulk AdS_3 we end up with time independent AdS_2 slicing of AdS_3 .
-The presence of the EOW-branes in an AdS-background suggests a doubly-Holographic model structure.
-Such models have recently been intensely explored in connection with the black hole information paradox [81]- [86].
+The presence of the EOW-branes in an AdSbackground suggests a doubly-Holographic model structure.
+Such models have recently been intensely explored in connection with the black hole information paradox [82]-[87].
 It will be intriguing if there is a clear connection between the physics of the transition with the physics of the information paradox here.
 We hope to return with a more clear answer in future.
+Also note that our brane-analyses are explicitly tied to the choice of static gauge for the brane profile.
+In general, a relaxation of this condition is technically viable and it remains to be seen how crucially the physics of the phase transition depends on this choice.